 In your golf practice sessions, one of the most important areas that you need to polish up is in getting the right distance with the right club.
 This is most significantly important with your irons and that would form a big chunk of your learning curve.

-Things have been changing quite rapidly in the golf so, if you still have the 2, 3 and 4 irons, then you would be slightly out of date (especially for women golfers).
+Things have been changing quite rapidly in golf so, if you still have the 2, 3 and 4 irons, then you would be slightly out of date (especially for women golfers).
 These irons are not used anymore these days especially with the growing popularity of woods and hybrids which are all fast replacing those irons.

 What you need to determine first is the average distance you hit the ball with every club you have in your bag.
 This will give you a clear indication of which club to use for a certain shot.
 From there, you can then decide and pick the right club that allows you to get the distance you want.
 Finding the average distance is not easy though and takes a lot of effort.
 In fact, you should hit about 50 balls with every club to get your average.
 Your average yardage is determined by removing the longest five and shortest five distances.
 The remaining one in the middle is the one you want.

 The swing is important too.
 Before going for the distance, you must get your swing right.
 Your grip, posture, start pose and ultimately the swing would make a huge difference in getting the distance you want.
 Always use your hip to give you that extra power so that your swing becomes more holistic.
 For instance, with a 7 iron, you should be hitting 140 yards or more.
 If you are getting lesser than that, then, your swing is possibly wrong and instead of utilizing your hip power, you are only using your arms to get the swing.
 Then, avoid locking your line of sight on the ball when you are about to hit.

 Make no mistake about it!
 You use irons to get a specific distance.
 A typical club like the driver is not meant for this but you could well get some if you try to hit as far as possible.
 As a golfer, you are responsible to determine which iron to use to get the distance that you want.
-You will need to know the ‘carry distance’ which refers to the distance of the ball would go.
+You will need to know the ‘carry distance’ which refers to the distance the ball would go.
 This is because most irons, particularly the wedges and the short iron won’t roll much upon landing.
 Meanwhile, you would need to know the carry distance and the total distance if you use the hybrids or the mid and long irons.
 This refers to the distance the ball would go plus the roll-out after landing.

 On top of that, you need to know about the ‘yardage gap’ which refers to the distance you get among every iron.
 For example, if your 8 iron gets you 140 yards and your 9 iron gives you 130 yards, then you have a 10 -yard gap.
 This is not a confirmed number as this gap varies between everyone but it is about 10 to 15-yard gaps between every club.
 If you look at your golf set, the yard gaps should be consistent in this manner.

 There really is no shortcut for this, so don’t cut corners at all.
 No one gets it right on the first shot.
-Don’t expect to get the yardage in the beginning of your game.
+Don’t expect to get the yardage at the beginning of your game.
 It doesn’t work this way.
 Use the data below as your benchmark for the average distance for men and women but don’t be discouraged if you do not get the yardages from the start.
 As you practice, you will edge nearer to these numbers.